La Semana Santa en España

 In the processions, people carry and follow floats,

-known as pasos
+known as pasos.

-María.
+On the floats, there are statues of Jesús and La Virgen María.
 The floats are beautifully decorated with flowers, gold, silver, candles and fine fabrics.

 The heavy floats are carried by men called costaleros.
 These men have the very difficult job of carrying the extremely heavy weight of the float.